Get In Contact

 The health and well-being of all guests and staff at Flesk Water Camping is extremely important, and in light of the unprecedented public health crisis we are taking every precaution we can to protect everyone from the risk of transmission.

 It’s reassuring to know that camping and glamping is a relatively safe option right now – at Flesk Water Camping, there are no indoor/enclosed spaces where large numbers of people will be crowded close together.
-However, we all still need to stay safe and be aware of the risks, so we’ve had to make some significant changes to the way we operate.
+However, in spite of the recent easing of restrictions we all still need to stay safe and be aware of the risks, so we are still taking certain precautions in terms of the way we operate.

 These measures are subject to change at any time and at short notice due to government updates.